 We explain our algorithm to automatically add to the program in Figure 2.13 the annotations from Figure 8.18 in order to arrive at the typing in Figure 8.19.
-We focus on the dereference of head in Line 772 (Line 330 in Figure 2.13).
+We focus on the dereference of head in Line 755 (Line 318 in Figure 2.13).
 Without annotations, the type inference will fail because it cannot conclude that head is guaranteed to be valid.
 To fix this, we implemented a sequence of tactics that we invoke one after the other.
 If none of them fixes the issue, we give up the type inference and report the failure to the user.

-The first tactic simply adds an @inv active(head) annotation to Line 772.
-This makes head valid and the type inference go through for Line 772.
+The first tactic simply adds an @inv active(head) annotation to Line 755.
+This makes head valid and the type inference go through for Line 755.
 However, we should only add the annotation if it actually holds.
 To check this, we employ the technique from Section 8.5.
 In this particular case, we will find that the annotation does not hold; we try to fix the problem with another tactic.

 The second tactic adds an angel r to the (syntactically) most recent leaveQ call.
-We use a template to transform the sequence in:leaveQ(); re:leaveQ to the code from Lines 764 to 767.2 Then, we fix Line 772 by prepending the annotation @inv head in r, as shown in Line 771.
+We use a template to transform the sequence in:leaveQ(); re:leaveQ to the code from Lines 747 to 750.
+(A subsequent use of this tactic will skip this step and reuse the existing angel.)
+Then, we fix Line 755 by prepending the annotation @inv head in r, Line 754.
 This makes head valid.
-Whether or not the annotation holds is again checked with the technique
+Whether or not the annotation holds is again checked with the technique from Section 8.5.

 It is worth pointing out that the second tactic is EBR-specific.
-From our experience, every SMR automaton comes with a small set of tactics that significantly help finding the right annotations- EBR requires the above tactic and HP requires two specific tactics (see Section 8.4.5 below).
+From our experience, every SMR automaton comes with a small set of tactics that significantly help finding the right annotations-EBR requires the above tactic and HP requires two specific tactics (see Section 8.4.5 below).
 We do not believe that there is a silver bullet of tactics since SMR algorithms may vary greatly, as seen in the cases of EBR and HP.
 Theoretically speaking, one could find the annotations by an exhaustive search (finitely many angels will suffice), but this will not scale.